the

 Fly into Cagliari (CAG)

-You'll need to be in Cagliari by 2pm on Day 1.
-We do recommend flying in earlier to have some time to explore the city on your own!
-We advice booking roundtrip flights from Milan or Rome and then booking a separate flight to Cagliari.
+You'll need to be in Cagliari by 3 p.m. on Day 1.
+We recommend flying in earlier to have some time to explore the city on your own!
+We advise booking roundtrip flights from Milan or Rome and then booking a separate flight to Cagliari.

 Fly out of Alghero (AHO)